ietf-wg-acme/acme/draft-ietf-acme-acme.md

 registration in order to recover from a key compromise or proactively mitigate the impact of an unnoticed key compromise.

-To change the key associated with an account, the client sends a POST request containing a key-change object with the following fields:
+To change the key associate with an account, the client first constructs a key-change object describing the change that it would like the server to make:

 oldKey (required, JWK):
-: The JWK representation of the original key (i.e., the client's current account key)
+: The JWK thumbprint of the original key (i.e., the client's current account key)

 newKey (requrired, JWK):
-: The JWK representation of the new key
+: The JWK thumbprint of the new key

-The JWS of this POST must have two signatures: one signature from the existing key on the account, and one signature from the new key that the client proposes to use.
-This demonstrates that the client actually has control of the private key corresponding to the new public key.
-The protected header must contain a JWK field containing the current account key.
+The client then encapsulates the key-change object in a JWS, signed with the client's current account key (i.e., the key matching the "oldKey" value).
+This JWS is NOT REQUIRED to have the "nonce" and "url" fields, despite the general requirement that these fields be present.

+This inner JWS then become the payload of the JWS that the client sends to the server.
+The outer JWS is signed with the key pair that the the client wishes to have the server use as its account key (i.e., the key pair matching the "newKey" value).
+The client sends this outer JWS in a POST request to the server's "key-change" resource.

+This transaction has signatures from both the old and new keys so that the server can verify that the holders of the two keys both agree to the change.
+The signatures are nested to preserve the property that all signatures on POST messages are signed by exactly one key.

 ~~~~~~~~~~
 POST /acme/key-change HTTP/1.1